Board votes in favor of co-op for Litchfield, Dassel Cokato wrestling teams

 Penk said he supports the co-op, but cannot speak for others.

-Board member Chase Groskreutz said if Litchfield continues co-oping sports teams with Dassel-Cokato — they currently have combined boys and girls hockey programs, and boys swimming and diving team — the schools may need to discuss creating one symbol to represent the cooperative.
+Board Member Chase Groskreutz said if Litchfield continues co-oping sports teams with Dassel-Cokato — they currently have combined boys and girls hockey programs, as well as the boys swimming and diving team — the schools may need to discuss creating one symbol to represent the cooperative.

-“But it takes time,” Brown said.
+“It takes time,” Brown said.
 “It takes input.
 Especially if you are (creating) one mascot.
 We are not there yet.
-We wanted to create some neutrality between the co-ops. … But we want to take one step at a time in creating this co-op to make sure ... it’s successful.”
+We wanted to create some neutrality between the co-ops.”

+Litchfield wrestling coach Dan Buker agreed that there is much to discuss regarding the the co-op.

 “There is so much right now to talk about in terms of going through roles and responsibilities within the staff,” Buker said.

 Wrestlers have a two-month window to practice during the summer because most of the athletes play other sports, especially in the fall, Buker said.
-The wrestling season starts around the third week of November, so the faster the co-op forms, the sooner the wrestlers can team build and practice, he said.
+The wrestling season starts around the third week of November, so the faster the co-op forms, the sooner the wrestlers can begin building a report with each other.

-“It’s about trying to give our athletes the best experience possible,” Brown said.
-“And I believe the co-op agreement is the best case situation to be in.”
+“It’s about trying to give our athletes the best experience possible,” he said, “and I believe the co-op agreement is the best-case situation to be in.”

-So far, Region 5A, Wright County Conference and both Litchfield and Dassel-Cokato school boards approved the co-op, which dictates the final approval from the Minnesota State High School League in a few weeks, Brown said.